sayedakhan/HHA504-E2E-FINAL/README.md

        - # sudo mysql
        Create database e2e

-### 6. Write a python script that connects to your SQL install and create a 'h1n1' table in the e2e database with data
+### 6. Write a python script that connects to your SQL install and create a 'h1n1' table in the e2e database with dataset H1N1 and Seasonal Flu Vaccines

     ## import pandas as pd